com-480-data-visualization/datavis-project-2022-bcd/README.md

 Contents here:
 * Check codes in the Kaggle website, also check TMDB 5000 datasets
 * Websites appeared in the lectures
+* There are some data visualization works about IMDB data on GitHub, but they are all general and basic.
+For example: https://github.com/thechaudharysab/imdb-data-pandas-visualization/blob/master/pandas_homework_imdb.ipynb
 *

 ## Milestone 2 (Friday 6th May, 5pm)